iannakim/Life-After-Covid-backend/README.md

  ## Set-up for running the app

+ Part 1 (backend):
- * Clone this <a href = "https://github.com/fbado66/Mod_3-back-end-Api"> repo </a> into your local computer
+ * Clone this repo into your local computer --git clone
- * cd into the repository you just cloned and run bundle install in the command line to ensure all the gems are set in your local system
+ * cd into the repo run 'bundle install' to install all dependencies
- * run rails db:migrate to migrate all the tables for the backend
+ * Run 'rails db:migrate' to set up all the tables
- * run rails db:seed, to create the seed data
+ * Run 'rails db:seed' to seed the data
+ * Run 'rails s' to start the server

+ Part 2 (frontend):
- * open index.html from this <a href = "https://github.com/iannakim/Mod-3-Project"> repo </a> and you can start testing the SPA
+ * Go to this <a href = "https://github.com/iannakim/Life-After-Covid-frontend"> repo </a> and clone it down to your local computer -- git clone
+ * cd into the repo
+ * Run 'open index.html' in your terminal and start the app on localhost:3000!

 ## Contributors